 If you’ve been following this anti-cancer food blog, you know all about the crucifer dilemma and the recent research solving it:

-Most crucifers need to be lightly cooked to ward off compounds called nitriles, which don’t fight cancer and compete for production with cancer-fighting compounds that crucifers can also make.
+Most crucifers need to be lightly cooked to ward off compounds called nitriles, which don’t fight cancer and which compete for production with cancer-fighting compounds that crucifers can also make.
 Problem is: Heat destroys the enzyme that starts the cascade of actions resulting in those anti-cancer compounds.
 Solution: Add back the enzyme by eating some raw crucifers in the same meal.

 daikon (large white radish)